Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 <br>
 # Modelling Overview  <a name="modelling-overview"></a>

-We will build a model that looks to accurately predict *signup_flag*, based upon the customer metrics listed above.
+I built a model that looked to accurately predict *signup_flag*, based upon the customer metrics listed above.

-If that can be achieved, we can use this model to predict signup & signup probability for future campaigns.
-This information can be used to target those more likely to sign up, reducing marketing costs and thus increasing ROI.
+If that could be achieved, I could use this model to predict signup & signup probability for future campaigns.
+This information could be used to target those more likely to sign up, reducing marketing costs and thus increasing ROI.

-As we are predicting a binary output, we tested three classification modeling approaches, namely:

-* Logistic Regression
-* Decision Tree
-* Random Forest

 <br>
 # Logistic Regression <a name="logreg-title"></a>

-We utilize the scikit-learn library within Python to model our data using Logistic Regression.
+I utilized the scikit-learn library within Python to model my data using Logistic Regression.

 ```python
 # Import required packages